 Captures the experience of learning, often in an organized school setting, from early childhood to post-grad.

 Emphasizes clothes, shoes, accessories, usually worn by professional models, but can also be still life.

 Pictures that express an aesthetic or intellectual (rather than commercial or editorial) message.

 Food or drink as a product or an experience, including showing it being grown, prepared, served, consumed.

 Mostly upbeat pictures of patients, doctors, nurses, caregivers, often in an institutional setting.

 Similar to Architecture, but with more emphasis on the furnishings and decor in or around the structure and less about the structure itself.
 Sometimes includes people.

-Photos that integrate aspects of Food & Drink, Lifestyle, Architecture, and Home & Garden, and are primarily aimed at hotels, resorts, spas, cruise lines.
+A combination of Food & Drink, Lifestyle, Architecture, and Home & Garden photos that convey the experience of hotels, resorts, spas, cruise lines.